Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 For peace of mind, you may want to hire a CPA no matter what level of blogger you are—especially if you just don’t want to think about the numbers side of your business at all.

 Hiring a professional can put you at ease and lets you know that you’re doing things the right way.
-That being said, I’d still highly recommend setting up a simple tool like like QuickBooks Self-Employed that can (at the very bare minimum) keep careful track of all your income, automatically categorize your expenses and generate reports that an accountant can quickly work with.
+That being said, I’d still highly recommend setting up a simple tool like like Sage 50cloud or QuickBooks Self-Employed that can (at the very bare minimum) keep careful track of all your income, automatically categorize your expenses and generate reports that an accountant can quickly work with.

 Regardless of your comfortability with numbers, it can be beneficial to hire an accredited accountant, simple so that you can stay ahead of the changes in tax codes (which happen almost every year).
 For example, in 2017, the U.S. ushered in a new tax law called the Tax Cuts and Jobs Act (TCJA).
 This law made some significant changes to the way that deductions are accounted for.
 It also lowered corporate taxes to a flat rate of 21%.